krofax/React-Desktop-App/README.md

-# React and Typescript based web app(Money Heist Episode Picker)
+# A desktop App with React and Tauri

 ## Install